 5. Supporting Children Potentially at Greater Risk of Harm

 • Whilst all children should be protected, Dartford Primary Academy acknowledges that some groups of children are potentially at greater risk of harm.
+This can include the following groups:

 5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)